bruno-jose-araujo/MangoHud/README.md

 For flatpak:

 ```
-flatpak install org.freedesktop.Platform.VulkanLayer.MangoHud
+flatpak install org.freedesktop.Platform.VulkanLayer.MinigoHUD
 ```

-To enable MangoHud for all Steam games:
+To enable MinigoHUD for all Steam games:

 ```
-flatpak override --user --env=MANGOHUD=1 com.valvesoftware.Steam
+flatpak override --user --env=MinigoHUD=1 com.valvesoftware.Steam
 ```

 ## Normal usage

 ---

-To enable the MangoHud overlay layer for Vulkan and OpenGL, run :
+To enable the MinigoHUD overlay layer for Vulkan and OpenGL, run :

-`mangohud /path/to/app`
+`MinigoHUD /path/to/app`

 For Lutris games, go to the System options in Lutris (make sure that advanced options are enabled) and add this to the `Command prefix` setting:

-`mangohud`
+`MinigoHUD`

 For Steam games, you can add this as a launch option:

-`mangohud %command%`
+`MinigoHUD %command%`

-Or alternatively, add `MANGOHUD=1` to your shell profile (Vulkan only).
+Or alternatively, add `MinigoHUD=1` to your shell profile (Vulkan only).

 ## OpenGL

 OpenGL games may also need `dlsym` hooking, which is now enabled by default.
-Set the `MANGOHUD_DLSYM` env to `0` to disable like `MANGOHUD_DLSYM=0 %command%` for Steam.
+Set the `MinigoHUD_DLSYM` env to `0` to disable like `MinigoHUD_DLSYM=0 %command%` for Steam.

-Some Linux native OpenGL games overrides LD_PRELOAD and stops MangoHud from working.
+Some Linux native OpenGL games overrides LD_PRELOAD and stops MinigoHUD from working.
 You can sometimes fix this by editing LD_PRELOAD in the start script
-`LD_PRELOAD=/path/to/mangohud/lib/`
+`LD_PRELOAD=/path/to/MinigoHUD/lib/`

 ## gamescope

-To enable mangohud with gamescope you need to install mangoapp.
+To enable MinigoHUD with gamescope you need to install mangoapp.
 `gamescope --mangoapp %command%`

-Using normal mangohud with gamescope is not supported.
+Using normal MinigoHUD with gamescope is not supported.

 ## Hud configuration

-MangoHud comes with a config file which can be used to set configuration options globally or per application.
-Usually it is installed as `/usr/share/doc/mangohud/MangoHud.conf.example` or [get a copy from here](https://raw.githubusercontent.com/flightlessmango/MangoHud/master/data/MangoHud.conf).
+MinigoHUD comes with a config file which can be used to set configuration options globally or per application.
+Usually it is installed as `/usr/share/doc/MinigoHUD/MinigoHUD.conf.example` or [get a copy from here](https://raw.githubusercontent.com/flightlessmango/MinigoHUD/master/data/MinigoHUD.conf).

 The priorities of different config files are:

-1. `/path/to/application/dir/MangoHud.conf`
+1. `/path/to/application/dir/MinigoHUD.conf`
-2. Per-application configuration in ~/.config/MangoHud:
+2. Per-application configuration in ~/.config/MinigoHUD:
-    1. `~/.config/MangoHud/<application_name>.conf` for native applications, where `<application_name>` is the case sensitive name of the executable
+    1. `~/.config/MinigoHUD/<application_name>.conf` for native applications, where `<application_name>` is the case sensitive name of the executable
-    2. `~/.config/MangoHud/wine-<application_name>.conf` for wine/proton apps, where `<application_name>` is the case sensitive name of the executable without the `.exe` ending
+    2. `~/.config/MinigoHUD/wine-<application_name>.conf` for wine/proton apps, where `<application_name>` is the case sensitive name of the executable without the `.exe` ending
-3. `~/.config/MangoHud/MangoHud.conf`
+3. `~/.config/MinigoHUD/MinigoHUD.conf`

 Example: For Overwatch, this would be `wine-Overwatch.conf` (even though the executable you run from Lutris is `Battle.net.exe`, the actual game executable name is `Overwatch.exe`).

-If you start the game from the terminal with MangoHud enabled (for example by starting Lutris from the terminal), MangoHud will print the config file names it is looking for.
+If you start the game from the terminal with MinigoHUD enabled (for example by starting Lutris from the terminal), MinigoHUD will print the config file names it is looking for.

-You can find an example config in /usr/share/doc/mangohud
+You can find an example config in /usr/share/doc/MinigoHUD

 [GOverlay](https://github.com/benjamimgois/goverlay) is a GUI application that can be used to manage the config